Vaishnavi1905/stockflow-case-study/README.md

 - Separate Inventory table to support multiple warehouses
 - Inventory_History to track stock changes
 - Many-to-many relationship handled using Supplier_Products
 - Product_Bundles used to support bundle products
+- Product is linked to company to support multi-tenant system
 - Foreign keys used to maintain data consistency

 ---